-Illinois' 303(d) waters as shown in Appendix A-1 are listed in order of priority.
+Illinois Section 303(d) waters are listed in order of priority in Appendix A-1.

 Scheduling of TMDL Development

 In accordance with USEPA regulations under 40 CFR Part 130.7(b)(4), "the priority ranking shall specifically include the identification of waters targeted for TMDL development in the next two years."
 In addition, USEPA guidance encourages states to ensure that the schedule provides that all TMDLs for every pollutant-segment combination listed on previous Section 303(d) Lists be established in a time frame that is no longer than eight to 13 years from the time the pollutant-segment combination is first identified in Category 5.